Time-of-Use vs Tiered pricing (Ontario): what really changes

 The mistake most people make

-People focus on TOU/Tiered and ignore delivery and system cost recovery charges.
-So they do the work of shifting usage… and see less impact than expected.
+Most people focus on TOU vs Tiered and ignore delivery and system cost recovery charges.
+So they do the work of shifting usage or changing plans… and see less impact than expected.